saswatabose1/SASWATA-BOSE--TASK-6---The-Spark-Foundation-Stock-Market-Prediction-using-Numerical-and-Textual/README.md

-# SASWATA-BOSE--TASK-7---The-Spark-Foundation-Stock-Market-Prediction-using-Numerical-and-Textual
+# SASWATA-BOSE--TASK-7---The-Spark-Foundation-Stock-Market-Prediction-using-Numerical-and-Textual Analysis
-SASWATA-BOSE--TASK-7---The-Spark-Foundation-Stock Market Prediction using Numerical and Textual
+SASWATA-BOSE--TASK-7---The-Spark-Foundation-Stock Market Prediction using Numerical and Textual Analysis

 Objective: Create a hybrid model for stock price/performance prediction using numerical analysis of historical stock prices, and